jflamy/owlcms4/docs/EquipmentSetup.md

 The situation is the same as before: the display is done via a browser that asks OWLCMS4 for its information.
 The only difference is that the two programs are running on the same computer.

 -  OWLCMS4 runs on the laptop (pictured in red).
 It displays its status in a black command-line window.
-- A browser Chrome (pictured in blue), which will display its output in a browser window.
+- A browser (Chrome or Firefox, pictured in blue), which will display its output in a browser window.
 There is no need for a router because the two programs are on the same machine.
-In such a case, there is are magic addresses http://localhost or http://127.0.0.1 that allow the connection to be made locally.
+In such a case, there are magic addresses http://localhost or http://127.0.0.1 that allow the connection to be made locally.

 ![030_solo](img/equipment/030_solo.PNG)